EpicBrainUser/python-booklet/python_booklet.typ

 #note(
   title: [Note: Keys must be hashable],
   content: [When making a dictionary you can set anything as the value for anything, but you have to have the `key` be hashable.\
-In python, any immutable type is hashable, so: ints, floats, strings, booleans and tuples are all hashable as they are immutable.\
+In python, any #gls("imu") type is hashable, so: ints, floats, strings, booleans and tuples are all hashable as they are #gls("imu").\
 You cannot use lists, sets or other dictionaries as keys.]
 )